Prag8855/aab/content/glossary/Gehaltsabrechnung.md

 A pay slip (*Gehaltsabrechnung* or *Lohnabrechnung*) shows how much you earned, and what contributions you have paid.
 You get a *Gehaltsabrechnung* from your employer every month.

 You can use this document to find your [tax ID](/glossary/Steueridentifikationsnummer) and your [social insurance number](/glossary/Sozialversicherungsnummer).
-It's also a proof of income.[^1]
+You can also use it as a proof of income when you [apply for an apartment](/guides/find-a-flat-in-berlin#apply-for-the-apartment).[^1]

 ![Gehaltsabrechnung or Lohnabrechnung example](/images/Gehaltsabrechnung-muster-example.png "Example Gehaltsabrechnung.
 Yours can look different.")